What is FOG?

 - Don't use chemicals to remove clogs; they can damage the piping system

-- Encourage neighbors to help keep FOG out of the sewer system
+- Encourage others to help keep FOG out of the sewer system!

 FOG Program Documents

-- Ordinance 76C - Regulations of Fats, Oils, and Grease Discharged
+- Rochester Code of Ordinances 12-5 - Discharges of Fats, Oils, and Grease

 - Fats, Oils, & Grease Receiving Station - Coming Soon